surifirstpin/AcuBI_Technical_Documents/tree/Version.6/Reports_TD.md

  <b><i>Below are the parameters applicable on the data retrieved;</i></b>

-- **Row Grouping** enables row grouping for fields values based on the field selected as shown in the below image.
+- <b>Row Grouping<. enables row grouping for fields values based on the field selected as shown in the below image.

 - **Explore Enabled** to explore the data which are grouped select the check box **Explore Enabled.**